 Google Drive’s most notorious API limits are rate limiting and throttling quotas on read/write operations, usually triggering the infamous 403: User Rate Limit Exceeded and 429: Too Many Requests error codes.

 This limit includes both copy and create operations, and applies to both folder and file writes.
-Write requests are counted towards the limit from when they are first initiated, so throughput management is required.
+Write requests are counted towards the limit from when they are first initiated, so you need to carefully manage throughput.

 Depending on what you’re building, there are several best practices to adopt when building scripts or automations with the Google Drive API.

 Whether script or custom code, adopting an exponential backoff strategy when encountering a 403 or 429 rate limit error code would be the simplest solution.
-This would involve waiting (or sleeping) execution for a period of time on encountering these errors, with exponentially increasing delays (1s, 2s, 4s, 8s) on successive limit hits before resuming the next operation.
+This would involve waiting (or sleeping) execution for a period of time when running into these errors, with exponentially increasing delays (1s, 2s, 4s, 8s) on further limit hits before resuming the next operation.

 However, hitting the Drive API limits directly too frequently may impose further restrictions and flag your account, forcing unpredictable delays.
 Controlling throughput via throttling is a better strategy.